IsEnesEval/diagstandards/standard.md

 - **reference_dataset**: `str`.
 Alias of the dataset to be used as the reference for comparisons.

 Therefore, if a diagnostic requires of  N variables [v1, v2, ... , vN] and M datasets [d1, d2, ..., dM]
-for each variables, the structure of the input files will be as follows:
+for each variable, the structure of the data definition files will be as follows:

 - **data_definition_file_of_variable_v1.yml**
   - *path_to_dataset_d1.nc*